vely-digital/discord-action-playing/README.md

 3. *Right click on you guild to get Guild ID*
 4. *Right click on your user to get User ID*

-## 2. Fork this repo to your github app.
+## 2. Fork this repo to your Github app.

 ## 3. For our app to work we need to fill env variables in Heroku app first.
 *To do that you should go to Settings -> Config Vars -> Reveal Config Vars*